JasmineSJYThompson/xlns-project/README.md

 28*28 input -> 100 hidden nodes -> ReLU -> 10 output nodes -> softmax and compare performance with arn_generic.py

 Challenge 3: Use PyTorch tensors to create a toy-example that performs the same way as the overloaded addition operation does for xlnsnp arrays.

+Other things I tried:

+- Creating a version of arn_generic.py using only numpy and then inserting xlns weights into the system and running the code